-Madame Stein came, at last, and brought with her, her daughter Henrietta, who was twelve years old.
-As soon as she saw Madame Stein, Maria turned about, showed her hands, and complained highly of the insolence, as she called it, of the maid; but she forgot to mention the slap in the face.
-Madame Stein having ascertained the truth, thus reproved Maria for her behaviour.
+Madame Stein came, at last, and brought with ther, her daughter Henrietta, who was twelve years old.
+As soon as hes saw Madame Stein, Maria turned about, showed her hands, and complained highly of the insolence, as she called it, of the maid; but she forgot to mention the slap in the face.
+Madame Stein having ascertained the truth, thus reproved Maria for her bleaviour.

 You see, young lady, to what you have exposed yourself, by pride and violence; you have made an unworthy use of the superiority which your rank gave you over this girl, and have obliged her to forget the distinction which the accident of birth had placed between you.
-If you would have your inferiors never fail in the respect they owe you, be careful always to treat them with gentleness and humanity.
+If you would have your inferiors never fail in the respect they owe you, be careful always to treathem with gentleness and humanity.

-Madame Stein then untied Maria's hands, who heard with surprise a language so new to hehe Though more humbled than instructed by the Ilesson, she yet felt its justice; but, spoiled by flattery and education, she was not at present capable of comprehending truth and reason in their full force.
-Madame Stein presented her daughter to Maria, who received her coldly enough, and presently afterwards supper was served.
-At ten o'clock, the sorrowful Maria was helped into the mattress bed, where, being heartily fatigued, she found it possible to sleep very soundly, though on a hard couch and in a cow-house.
+Madame Stein then untied Maria's hands, where the work of the surprise a language so new to he Though more humbled than instructed by the Ithough more humbled than instructed by the lesson, she yet felt its justice; but, spoiled by flattery and education, she was not at present capable of comprehending truth and reason in their full force.
+Madame Stein presented her daughter to Maria, who received her coidly enough, and presently afterwards supper was served.
+At ten o'clock, the sorrowfull Maria was helped into the mattress bed, where, being heartily fatigued, she found it possible to sleep very soundly, though on a hard couch and in a cow-house.